modelb-llc/holoseat-pre-1.0/app-src/tech-demos/pywebview/readme.txt

 steps are:

 1. Open console one
-  a. cd to tech-demos\
-  b. activate virtualenv
+  a. activate virtualenv (in the app-src directory)
-  c. cd mockup\
+  b. cd tech-demos\mockup\
-  d. start mockup server with: python -m http.server
+  c. start mockup server with: python -m http.server
 2. Open console two
-  a. cd to tech-demos\
-  b. activate virtualenv
+  a. activate virtualenv (in the app-src directory)
-  c. cd pywebview\
+  b. cd tech-demos\pywebview\
-  d. start app demo with: python.exe .\app-window.py
+  c. start app demo with: python.exe .\app-window.py